caprabell/btc-converter/README.md

-# TDD Course
+# Bitcoin converter
-Adding an tdd basic settings to a project. :wrench:
+A CLI to convert bitcoin to any provided currrency.